kids encyclopedia robot

 As a junior Diet member, Ishiba specialised in agricultural policy, but the Gulf War in 1990 and a 1992 visit to North Korea spurred his interest in defense policy.
 He served as parliamentary vice minister of agriculture under the Miyazawa Cabinet, before defecting from the LDP in 1993, for the Japan Renewal Party.
 When the Japan Renewal Party merged with several other parties Ishiba became part of the New Frontier Party, but he was disillusioned by the constant struggles between Ozawa and non-Ozawa factions in the party and left in 1996.
 He rejoined the LDP the following year.

 Ishiba was appointed as the Minister of Defense in the cabinet of Prime Minister Yasuo Fukuda on 26 September 2007, serving in that post until 1 August 2008.
 Ishiba was the second person in the cabinet of Fukuda to express belief in the existence of UFOs after Nobutaka Machimura.
 Asked on a response to a hypothetical appearance of a UFO, Ishiba said that it would be "difficult" to determine if such an incident amounted to an airspace violation, saying that a UFO was technically not an aircraft from a foreign country.
-In the same interview, he also said that he would mobilize the Japan Self-Defense Forces in response to an appearance by Godzilla.
+In the same interview, he jokingly said that he would mobilize the Japan Self-Defense Forces in response to an appearance by Godzilla.

+Following Fukuda's resignation, Ishiba stood as a candidate for the LDP presidency.
+In the leadership election, held on 22 September 2008, Tarō Asō won with 351 of the 527 votes; Ishiba placed fifth and last with 25 votes.
+In Asō Cabinet, appointed on 24 September 2008, Ishiba was named as Minister of Agriculture, Forestry and Fisheries.
+He called for Asō to resign after the LDP's defeat in the 2009 Tokyo Metropolitan Assembly election.
 Ishiba retained his seat in the 2009 House of Representatives election, otherwise a crushing defeat for the LDP.
-After Sadakazu Tanigaki was elected to replace Aso as party president, Ishiba was appointed chairman of the Policy Research Council, one of the top positions in the party.
+After Sadakazu Tanigaki was elected to replace Asō as party president, Ishiba was appointed chairman of the Policy Research Council, one of the top positions in the party.
 Ishiba was thus one of the most prominent LDP figures when the party was in opposition.
 He was removed when Tanigaki reshuffled the party leadership in September 2011.

-In September 2012, while the LDP was still in opposition, Ishiba again stood for the presidency of the LDP and was narrowly defeated by Shinzō Abe.
-He accepted the position of secretary general on 27 September 2012.
-Abe re-appointed him to the position after the December 2012 election in which the LDP returned to government.
+In September 2012, while the LDP was still in opposition, Ishiba again stood for the presidency of the LDP and was narrowly defeated by former prime minister Shinzo Abe.
+He accepted the position of secretary-general on 27 September 2012.
+Ishiba was re-appointed to the position under Abe's second premiership after the December 2012 general election in which the LDP returned to government.
+Ishiba attracted considerable criticism for his statement in November 2013 that likened peaceful public protests against the new secrecy bill being introduced by his government to "acts of terrorism".
+He later withdrew the comment.

+In the September 2014 cabinet reshuffle, Abe moved Ishiba from his position as LDP Secretary-General and appointed him to a newly created office of Minister for Overcoming Population Decline and Vitalizing Local Economy.
+He was reported to have declined the offer of a cabinet post responsible for the government's upcoming security legislation.
 In spite of having been a vocal critic of factionalism in the LDP, Ishiba launched his own faction, the Suigetsukai, on 28 September 2015, with the aim of succeeding sitting prime minister, Shinzo Abe.
 With 19 members, excluding Ishiba, it was one member short of the 20 votes required for nomination for LDP leadership.

-In 2020, following Shinzo Abe's resignation, Ishiba ran for the leadership of the Liberal Democratic Party, losing to Yoshihide Suga, placing third overall.
+Ishiba left cabinet in the April 2016 reshuffle, having declined the ministry of Agriculture.
+Ishiba challenged Abe in the 2018 LDP presidential election but was defeated again.
+In 2020, following Shinzo Abe's second resignation, Ishiba ran for the leadership of the Liberal Democratic Party, losing to Yoshihide Suga, placing third overall.
 Ishiba declined to run in the 2021 Liberal Democratic Party leadership election, instead endorsing Taro Kono.

-Three days after the election, the new party officials under Ishiba were inaugurated.
-Ishiba appointed former Prime Minister Yoshihide Suga vice president of the party, while the outgoing Vice President Taro Aso was made chief advisor, and Hiroshi Moriyama became secretary general.
+Three days after the LDP presidential election, the new party officials under Ishiba were inaugurated.
+Ishiba appointed former Prime Minister Yoshihide Suga vice president of the party, while the outgoing Vice President Tarō Asō was made chief advisor, and Hiroshi Moriyama became secretary general.
 Shun'ichi Suzuki was made chairman of the General Council after Takaichi declined the post.
 Itsunori Onodera was made chairman of the Policy Research Council and Shinjiro Koizumi chairman of the Election Strategy Committee.
 The appointments were seen as emphasizing stability in the party.

 Political positions